Miller Feeder

 Rowse Miller Feeder

-Two alternative underside views are shown inset, the version that uses holes for bee access rather than slots is known as a "Rowse Miller", but is merely an Ashforth design by another name.
+Two alternative underside views are shown inset, the version that uses holes for bee access rather than slots is known as a "Rowse Miller", but is merely a modified Ashforth design by another name.